hellojuantu/markdown-image-replacer/README.md

 ### GitHub Settings

-To upload images and replace links using GitHub mode, you’ll need a GitHub repository (public or private) and an access token with the proper permissions.
-Below are the required fields and setup instructions.
+If you choose to upload images and replace links using GitHub mode, you need to prepare a public repository and provide an access token.
+Below are the configuration fields and setup instructions:

 #### Required Fields